Tips for Visiting Universal Orlando

 - Consider purchasing a Universal Express pass during the busiest days to skip the regular lines at most attractions.
 If you’re staying at a premier Universal Orlando on-site hotel, you’ll receive complimentary passes (these passes are not valid for Halloween Horror Nights).

-- AAA members and select annual passholders should take advantage of discounts at various locations throughout Universal.
-Simply show your card at a participating location.
+- Select annual passes are eligible for discounts at various stores and dining locations throughout Universal.
+If your pass offers such discounts, simply show your card at a participating location.

 - Bring a small snack to avoid purchasing unnecessary food.
-Be sure that the food you pack complies with Universal Orlando’s policies and restrictions.
-Click/tap here to learn more about food items that are prohibited in the parks.
+Ensure the food you pack complies with Universal Orlando’s policies and restrictions.
+Click here to learn more about food items prohibited in the parks.